rbisewski/lclusterd/README.md

-# lclusterd - a lite clustered job scheduler for Linux
+# lclusterd - minimalistic containers for Linux

-lcluster is a lightweight Linux job scheduler designed to create clustered nodes for the purposes of running small jobs in isolated libcontainer instances.
+lclusterd is a lightweight Linux job container server designed for the purposes of running small jobs in isolated libcontainer instances.

+Essentially this project can be thought of as a personal challenge, which while technically a proof of concept, has functionality similar to docker in roughly 2100 lines of code.

-Consider reading the *Basic Usage Instructions* at a minimum to get the hang of using this job scheduler.
+Consider reading the *Requirements* at a minimum to get the hang of how to setup this job scheduler locally, although the author makes no promises as to whether this will run on your specific Linux system.

 To get a deeper understanding about how this program was made, read the *Program Implementation Design* section.

-Note that while this is a work in progress, it does somewhat partially work.
+Note that this is only somewhat working, as it was originally intended as a part of a larger piece of infrastructure.
+It is currently uncompleted, but occasionally it is patched to work with newer versions of libcontainer and gRPC and golang.

 # Requirements